Skip to content

 2. Any Deputy authorised to make the decision.

-If there is no Donee or Deputy the BIA should make a recommendation in the person's Best Interests, and if there is no suitable family member or friend the BIA should recommend the appointment of a section 39C IMCA.
+If there is no Attorney or Deputy the BIA should make a recommendation in the person's Best Interests, and if there is no suitable family member or friend the BIA should recommend the appointment of a section 39C IMCA.

 If a standard authorisation is granted the authoriser of the supervisory body must appoint an RPR based on the recommendations of the BIA.